 Step 1: Know your strengths and weaknesses

-Lack of confidence may happen when you’re too focused on things you can’t do.
+A lack of confidence may happen when you’re too focused on things you can’t do.
 And yet, every designer has a specialty.
 Some are experts in typography, and the rest are not.
 No one masters it all.
-Kick out that shabby feeling by writing down the things you’re good at and ones you need to improve.
+Kick out that shabby feeling by writing down the things you’re good at and the ones you need to improve.
 Once you realize how strong you are in those areas, it’s easier to build your confidence.

 Step 2: Stop comparing